nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-And can be queried like this:
+It can be queried like this:

 ```graphql
 {